Sharansrj567/Infogram/README.md

 }
 ```

-It returns a new TODO item that looks like this:
+It returns a new TODO/DATA item that looks like this:

 ```json
 {